FITing-Tree: A Data-aware Index Structure: Evaluation

+Since the data distribution influences the performance of \system{}, we synthetically generated data to illustrate how our index performs with data that represents a worst-case.
+We define the worst case as as a dataset which maximizes the number of segments given a specific error, described further in Section~\ref{sec:bulk_loading:segment_defi}.
+To do this, we generate data using a step function with a fixed step size of $100$, as shown in Figure~\ref{fig:worst_case_data}.
+Since the step size is fixed, an error threshold less than the step size yield a single segment per step.
+However, given an error threshold larger than the step size, our segmentation algorithm will be able to use a single segment to represent the entire dataset.

+Figure~\ref{fig:worst_case_size} shows the performance for various sizes of each index built over this worst case dataset.
+As shown, for error thresholds of less than $100$, the size of a \system{} is the same as a fixed-size index but still smaller than a full index.
+This is due to the fact that for the error thresholds less than the step size, \system{} creates segments of size 100 (step size), resulting in a large number of nodes in the tree.
+On the other hand, for an error threshold that is larger than $100$, \system{} is able to represent the step dataset with only a single segment, dramatically reducing the index's size.
+As shown, importantly, a \system{} will not contain more leaf-level entries than an index that uses fixed-size paging, as discussed in Section~\ref{sec:alg-analysis}.

 \subsection{Exp.
-4: Accuracy of Cost Model}
+7: Accuracy of Cost Model}

-Since, as previously described, the error threshold influences both the latency as well as space consumption of our index, our cost model presented in Section~\ref{sec:cost_model} aims to guide a DBA when determining what error threshold to use for an \system{}.
+Since, as previously described, the error threshold influences both the latency as well as space consumption of our index, the cost model presented in Section~\ref{sec:cost_model} aims to guide a DBA when determining what error threshold to use for a \system{}.
 More specifically, given a latency requirement (e.g., $1000ns$) or a space budget (e.g., $2GB$), our cost model automatically determines an appropriate error threshold that satisfies the given constraint.

-Figure~\ref{fig:cost_model:latency} shows the estimated and actual lookup latency for various error threshold on the Weblogs dataset using a value of $50ns$ for $c$ (the cost of a random memory access) determined through a memory benchmarking tool on the given hardware.
-As shown, our model for the estimated latency predicts an upper bound for the actual latency of a lookup operation allowing a DBA to set the lookup latency as a constraint.
-This can be attributed to the fact that our cost models does not reflect effects of CPU caches and thus overestimates the lookup costs.
+Figure~\ref{fig:cost_model:latency} shows the estimated and actual lookup latency for various error thresholds on the Weblogs dataset using a value of $50ns$ for $c$ (the cost of a random memory access) determined through a memory benchmarking tool on the given hardware.
+As shown, our latency model predicts an accurate upper bound for the actual latency of a lookup operation.
+Our model slightly overestimates the latency due to the fact that it does not incorporate CPU caching effects.
+Since we overestimate the cost, we ensure that a specified latency threshold will always be observed.